Essenceia/essenceia.github.io/content/projects/BLAKE2s_Hashing_Accelerator_A_Solo_Tapeout_Journey/index.md

 ### Pseudo code

-Pseudo-code for the blake2 function as per the rfc-9693 spec, we will make references to this latter in the article.
+Pseudo-code for the blake2 function as per the [rfc-7693 spec](https://github.com/Essenceia/blake2_asic/blob/main/docs/rfc7693.txt), we will make references to this latter in the article.

 Mixing function G. R1, R2, R3, R4 and w are the constants given per blake2 version.
 ```